crafterm/MRCEnumerable/README.md

 ## IN PROGRESS

-This project was initially started at Railscamp 8 in Perth, and currently only extends NSArray, other collection classes such as NSDictionary will be extended soon too.
-Please feel free to get in contact.
+This project was initially started at Railscamp 8 in Perth, and currently extends NSArray, NSDictionary, and NSSet.
+Feel free to get in contact if you have any suggestions or bug reports, etc.